emagiz/emdocs/referenceguide/index2.md

 - [XMPP presence to XML transformer](xmpp-presence-to-xml-transformer.md)

 ## Miscellaneous
+Components providing very generic or very specialized functionality that do not fit in one of the other categories.
 - [Base64 decoding transformer](base64-decoding-transformer.md)
 - [Base64 encoding transformer](base64-encoding-transformer.md)
 - [Cache annotation driven](cache-annotation-driven.md)